zindy/GUI_AutoTH_QuPath/README.md

 @iviecomarti did the GUI arround and modified a bit the functions for the Auto-TH

-@zindy removed deprecated libraries and make posible the GUI as a tab
+@zindy removed deprecated libraries and made posible that  the GUI appears as  a tab

 The inspiration to do the GUI was the "Create thresholder" pane into QuPath.
 The idea was to make it familiar to the user.